|College:||Ithaca '03 / Dowling '10|

 |Title:||Assistant / Pitching Coach|

-Jamie Quinn enters his first season as the Pitching Coach on the United States Merchant Marine Academy staff.
+Jamie Quinn enters his second season as the Pitching Coach at the United States Merchant Marine Academy.
 Quinn will also coach the catchers and oversee the conditioning element of the program.
-Quinn brings four years of professional experience as well as four years of collegiate coaching experience to the Mariners and has produced four all-conference catchers in that time.
+Quinn has five years of professional experience along with this beginning his sixth year as a collegiate coach and has produced seven professional ballplayers and four all-conference catchers, in that time.

-In 2012, Quinn was on staff for breaking a single-season wins record for a consecutive season for breaking the all-time wins record at a Division I institution.
-This time on the Hofstra University baseball staff, where he helped guide the team to their first CAA Tournament Appearance since 2005.
+In 2012, Quinn was on staff for breaking the single-season wins record- for a second consecutive season at a Division I institution- this time on the Hofstra University baseball staff.
+There he helped guide the team to their first CAA Tournament Appearance since 2005 while accumulating 34 wins.
 The Hofstra catchers were directly impacted by Quinn's arrival to Hempstead.
 Senior DH/Catcher Kevin Flynn received First Team All-CAA Honors at DH while Sophomore Catcher Matt Reistetter received Second Team All-CAA Honors at catcher.
-Flynn since became Quinn's fifth former player in four years to play professionally, signing with the Lincoln Saltdogs of the American Association, along with Danny Poma, who was the 10th Round MLB Draft Pick of the Arizona Diamondbacks.
-Quinn directed the Pride Bullpen to an improved 13 saves and assisted with the entire pitching staff as well, guiding them to break Hofstra's single season records for ERA with 5.37 and strikeouts with 349.
+Flynn since became Quinn's fifth former player to play professionally, signing as a free agent with the Washington Nationals, along with Danny Poma, who was the 10th Round MLB Draft Pick of the Arizona Diamondbacks.
+Reistetter eventually became Quinn's sixth professional player, also signing as a free agent with the Washington Nationals.
+Quinn directed the Pride Bullpen to an improved 13 saves, led by Bryan Verbitsky, who was drafted in the 3rd Round by the San Diego Padres (Quinn's seventh).
+He assisted with the entire pitching staff as well, guiding them to break Hofstra's single season records for ERA with 5.37 and strikeouts with 349.

 Prior to joining the Pride staff, Quinn enjoyed his first successful stint at the Division I level with the Long Island University-Brooklyn Blackbirds in 2011.
 LIU posted a program record 28 wins, two of which were over ranked opponents, in St. John’s and Kansas State, while qualifying for the Northeast Conference Tournament for the first time in 11 years.
-Under his tutelage, LIU catcher Tyler Jones earned ABCA All-Region, and NEC first team honors after batting .425 and recording just three passed balls in 51 games, along with being named a semi-finalist for the Johnny Bench Award (given to the Nation’s best catcher).
+At LIU, he worked under Don Maines, who has 400+ Division I wins, and won NEC Coach of the Year honors.
+Under Quinn's tutelage, LIU catcher Tyler Jones earned ABCA All-Region, and NEC first team honors after batting .425 and recording just three passed balls in 51 games, along with being named a semi-finalist for the Johnny Bench Award (given to the Nation’s best catcher).
 Jones since signed with the Seattle Mariners organization.
 Quinn also directed the LIU bullpen to an NEC-leading 13 Saves with closer Evan Zerff ranking 20th in the nation in the category.